Formally verified compilation

 Airbus France is deploying CompCert at the Toulouse plant in a number of currently undisclosed projects.

-In the civil-aviation research project QSMA by the German Federal Ministry for Economic Affairs and Energy, CompCert is being used to develop a TSO-C151b Terrain Avoidance and Warning System in accordance with DAL-C. The project is carried out by emmtrix, the German Aerospace Center DLR, Validas, TU Clausthal, and AbsInt.
+In the civil-aviation research project QSMA by the German Federal Ministry for Economic Affairs and Energy, CompCert was used to develop a TSO-C151b Terrain Avoidance and Warning System in accordance with DAL-C. The project was carried out by emmtrix, the German Aerospace Center DLR, Validas, TU Clausthal, and AbsInt.

 Your benefits